 Only strings loaded through gettext filters are being enabled for translation.
 The rest should be user generated, meaning you should change them from your theme or plugin interface.

-Yes.
-It should work with any plugin or theme that uses gettext functions correctly, making it really simple to make that last small change to your web copy.
+Yes, TranslatePress works with any plugin or translation-ready theme that uses gettext functions correctly, making it really simple to make that last small change to your web copy.